HMS Belfast: Interpretation

-In July 2011, the interior of Y Turret, the aftmost 6-inch turret, was redisplayed using audio-visual and atmospheric effects, seeking to evoke the experience of a gunner at the Battle of North Cape.
-To emphasise the range of the ship's armament, the forward six-inch guns of A and B Turrets are trained on the London Gateway service area on the M1 motorway, approximately 12 mi away on the outskirts of London.
+In July 2011, the interior of Y Turret, the aftmost 6-inch turret, was redisplayed using audiovisual and atmospheric effects, seeking to evoke the experience of a gunner at the Battle of North Cape.
+To emphasise the range of the ship's armament, the forward 6-inch guns of A and B Turrets are trained on the London Gateway service area on the M1 motorway, about 12 mi away on the outskirts of London.
 A 4-inch gun mount and a shell hoist are kept in working order and used during blank-firing demonstrations by the Wavy Navy re-enactment group.
 In addition to the various areas of the ship open to visitors, some compartments have been fitted out as dedicated exhibition space.
 Permanent exhibitions include "HMS Belfast in War and Peace" and "Life at Sea".
 The cost of admission to HMS Belfast includes a multilingual audio guide.

 HMS Belfast also serves as the headquarters of the City of London Sea Cadet Corps, and her prestigious location in central London as a result means she frequently has other vessels berthed alongside.
 In October 2007, Belfast hosted the naming ceremony of the lighthouse tender with the Queen and Prince Philip in attendance.

 2011 accident

 On 29 November 2011, two workmen suffered minor injuries after a section of gangway, connected to the ship, collapsed during renovation works.
 The ship was closed to visitors following the accident.
 An investigation later established that the collapse of the gangway had been caused by a subcontractor cutting through the gangway's structure during refurbishment work.
 Belfast re-opened on 18 May 2012.

-The closure delayed the construction of a new two-storey bank-side pavilion to replace Belfasts existing retail and admissions building.
-The structure, for which planning permission was received in October 2011, provides a ground floor café, shop and admissions area and a rooftop bar.
-Initially expected to be complete by summer 2012, the pavilion opened in April 2013.
+The closure delayed the construction of a new, two-storey, bank-side pavilion to replace Belfasts existing retail and admissions building.
+The structure, for which planning permission was received in October 2011, provides a ground-floor café, shop, and admissions area and a rooftop bar.
+Initially expected to be completed by summer 2012, the pavilion opened in April 2013.